Woman followed home from subway in attempted rape

-INWOOD, Manhattan (WABC) --Police are searching for a man they say tried to rape a woman he followed home from an Upper Manhattan subway station.
+INWOOD, Manhattan (WABC) --Police are searching for an attacker who tried to rape a woman he followed home from an Upper Manhattan subway station.

-The attack happened at Broadway and 215th Street just as the sun was coming up Sunday, and there is clear surveillance video of the man police want to find.
+The attack happened early Sunday at Broadway and 215th Street in Inwood, and there is clear surveillance video of the man police want to find.

-It is video from the elevator at the A train station at 207th Street from around 5:23 in the morning Sunday.
+The video is from the elevator at the A train station at 207th Street at about 5:20 a.m.

-The guy takes off his shirt and exits at street level before police said he followed a 34-year-old woman to her apartment building.
+The suspect took off his shirt and exited at street level before police said he followed the 34-year-old victim to her apartment building.

-She says the man came up to her from behind and stuck his hand under her skirt as she was trying to unlock the gate to get into her building.

-She says he placed his hand over her mouth to keep her from screaming.
+She said the man came up to her from behind and stuck his hand under her skirt as she was trying to unlock the gate to get into her building.
+She said he placed his hand over her mouth to keep her from screaming.

-Eventually, she was able to fight him off and get in the building.
+Eventually, the woman was able to fight him off and get in the building.

 The door locked behind her and the suspect made his way back to the subway.